I Tell Stories. Here’s Mine.

-Not only was I getting paid to write about sports, but I got into every event for free.
-I covered everything from high school sports to the semi-pro hockey team that played at the local ice rink.
+My first real job was covering sports for my hometown newspaper, the Brick Town News.
+Before I had a driver’s license, I had a press pass.
+I got into every event for free and wrote about everything from high school sports to the semi-pro hockey team that played at the local ice rink.
 Not a bad gig for a high school sophomore.

-Why is any of this relevant?
+So why is any of this relevant?

 Journalism and radio made me a better content writer.